Russia: Over 50 miners die in Siberian incident | DW | 25.11.2021

 At least 52 people have died underground after a fire at a Russian coal mine.
 Members of a rescue team also perished as they searched for the missing miners.

-At least 52 people died in a Russian mining accident at a mine in Siberia, Russian news agencies reported on Thursday.
+At least 52 people died in a Russian mining accident in Siberia, authorities announced on Thursday.

 Some 49 more people were also injured in the incident, reportedly involving an explosion followed by a fire.